The Hunger Games (franchise): The Hunger Games: Mockingjay – Part 2 (2015)

 Realizing the stakes are no longer just for survival, Katniss Everdeen teams up with her closest friends, Peeta Mellark, Gale Hawthorne, and Finnick Odair, on the ultimate mission for peace.
 Together, they leave District 13, to liberate citizens from a war that tears Panem apart more than ever.
 President Snow becomes obsessed with destroying Katniss and everyone and everything she loves.
 Ahead lie mortal traps, dangerous enemies, and moral choices that will determine the future of millions.

+Prequel series

 The Hunger Games: The Ballad of Songbirds & Snakes (2023)

 A young Coriolanus is the last hope for his failing lineage, since the once-proud Snow family has fallen from grace in a post-war Capitol.
 With his livelihood threatened, Snow is reluctantly assigned to mentor Lucy Gray Baird, a tribute from the impoverished District 12.
 After Lucy Gray's charm captivates the audience of Panem, however, Snow sees an opportunity to shift their fates.
 With everything he has worked for hanging in the balance, Snow unites with Lucy Gray to turn the odds in their favor.
 Battling his instincts for both good and evil, Snow sets out on a race against time to survive and reveal if he will ultimately sing a songbird or a monster.